How to Download Ballot Data for Use in a Spreadsheet

 Download the Data as a CSV

-Once you have an active subscription, the "Download" button becomes active.
-Clicking it will cause a CSV to be downloaded to your browser's default Downloads folder.
+Once you have an active subscription, the "Download" buttons become active.
+Clicking them will cause a CSV to be downloaded to your browser's default Downloads folder.
 CSV stands for comma-separated values and is a common format that works in any spreadsheet program (Microsoft Excel, Google Sheets, etc.)

-If you can't find it, you can search your computer directly for the file.
-The filename is named in the format: your_election_name_raw.csv
+If you can't find them, you can search your computer directly for the files.
+The filenames are named in the format: your_election_name_raw.csv or your_election_name_extension.csv

 The "Raw Format" CSV is designed to be as "ready to go" as possible for easy sorting and filtering.
 Each ranking that a voter gives a candidate is shown on its own row.
 While repetitive, this makes it pretty straightforward to create filters to answer questions like "Which voters put Sally as their first rank choice?"